Highway 97 to close Sunday evening for Summerland rockslide site blasting - Penticton News

+Another blast will take place on Sunday night, closing Highway 97 through Summerland.

-The Ministry of Transportation and Infrastructure will be conducting another blast in the area of a recent landslide that will close Highway 97 briefly through Summerland on Sunday.
+The Ministry of Transportation and Infrastructure began work in the area after a rockslide closed the roadway at the beginning of May.

-AIM Roads shared that there will be a scheduled road closure to complete remedial slide works on Highway 97 from 7 p.m. to 8 p.m.
-Sunday.
+The scheduled road closure will take place on Highway 97 from 7 p.m. to 8 p.m.

-An initial blast explosion went ahead on Thursday, successfully bringing down larger material on the slope face.
+An initial blast went ahead on Thursday, successfully bringing down larger material on the slope face.

-The Ministry of Transportation and Infrastructure said during last month’s geotechnical assessments that their crews determined there were approximately 4,000 cubic metres of unstable material on the slope above the highway needing to be safely brought down.
+The Ministry of Transportation and Infrastructure stated during last month’s geotechnical assessments that their crews determined there were approximately 4,000 cubic meters of unstable material on the slope above the highway needing to be safely brought down.

 "The ministry has been gradually bringing down slope material in a safe controlled manner through a combination of the airbag technique, in which airbags are lowered into tension cracks of unstable material and inflated to expand the cracks and dislodge material, and rock scaling," MoTI said in a statement to Castanet.